 Overall, it was thought by most attending the Saints sports that it was an enjoyable weekend and it was great to be back after two years following COVID restrictions.
 Some people even made a special effort to thank the St Helena Association for their efforts in making this another successful event as captured below:

-- ‘The best 2 days ever is the St Helena sports, my body is aching, feet sore, I’ve never danced so much, and me pulling tug of war is UNBELIEVABLE lol.
-Seeing so many close family members, eating, drinking and just having the best time ever, I would go as far as to say, it was the best sports ever.
+- ‘The best 2 days ever are the St Helena sports, my body is aching, my feet sore, I’ve never danced so much, and me pulling tug of war is UNBELIEVABLE lol.
+Seeing so many close family members, eating, drinking and just having the best time ever, I would go as far as to say, it was the best sport ever.
 Thank you St Helena Association’ – Rosemary Thomyou

 - ‘Please do this [The Silent Disco] every year.
 This is so good.
 I’ve been here for 10 years and this is the best event I’ve ever been to.
 I will honestly say that!’ – Maia

-- ‘A big thank you for such a well organized event!
+- ‘A big thank you for such a well-organized event!
 Where else could you get all that for £16 for 2 days??
-Nowhere I know of’ – Jayne Senior
+Nowhere do I know of – Jayne Senior

 - ‘A massive thank you to everyone that worked so hard to ensure we have a great time!!
 Fantastic weekend!!
 So lovely to meet up with family and friends and it was brilliant to see how much everyone was enjoying themselves.
 Well worth the long drive from Aberdeen.
 Thank you.
 Very much appreciated!!’ – Carryn Jones